DucretJe/ducretje.github.io/docs/index.markdown

 {:.lead}

 First, to answer some questions you may have after reading my resume.
 Secondly I wanted to write some blog articles about tools I use, techs I find interesting etc...
 I hope you'll find it interesting 🤞.
+I also recently started to play with [HackTheBox](https://www.hackthebox.com/), it's a really good place to solve some intellectual challenges.
+I will also publish some walkthroughs.

 >_You are an SRE why don't you host this website yourself?_
 {:.lead}